 1. Who needs a universal remote?

-If sitting down to watch TV or a movie requires shuffling between 3 or more remotes, switching inputs, and powering multiple components at the same time, then a universal remote is for you.
-Though a bad universal remote simply combines the functions of several remotes into one device, a good universal remote not only eliminates coffee table clutter and the remote shuffle but also eliminates button pushes by combining multiple actions into one button press.
+If sitting down to watch TV or a movie requires shuffling between 3 or more remotes, switching inputs, and powering up multiple components at the same time, then a universal remote is for you.
+Though a bad universal remote simply combines the functions of several remotes into one device, a good universal remote not only eliminates coffee table clutter and the remote shuffle between rooms and drawers, but also eliminates button pushes by combining multiple actions into one button press.

 For example, instead of having to push separate buttons to turn on your TV, switch HDMI inputs, power on your AV receiver and change inputs there, turn on your Blu-ray player, and then—finally—press the play button to get your movie started, a good universal remote can reduce all of that to one command (“Play Movie”) that you can access at the touch of a single button.
 Though this functionality used to be reserved for high-end professionally programmed systems, these days a few relatively inexpensive remotes can do the same complex jobs.